 - The nominator must be at least 16 years of age.

 - Each nominator may only nominate one charity.

 - The charity must contribute to a greater good, identifiable through a published mission statement.

-- The charity may not be a previous charity contest winner (recent winners include St. Jude Children’s Research Hospital, Atlanta Humane Society, and Atlanta S.E.E.D.s).
+- The charity may not be a previous charity contest winner (recent winners include The Mastocytosis Society, St. Jude Children’s Research Hospital, Atlanta Humane Society, and Atlanta S.E.E.D.s).